-But no matter what resilience looks like for your organization, you need to know how to get there.
+But no matter what resilience looks like for your organisation, you need to know how to get there.
 What are the attributes of a resilient business?
-What should you prioritize?
+What should you prioritise?

 We asked 500 C-suite respondents in U.S. companies with 500+ employees what elements they thought were most essential to resilience.
 Here’s what they said.

 The top answer was the ability to identify emerging threats and understand their impact, getting a nod from 33% of respondents.